 § We don’t need horror stories to show that foster care is often unsafe and journalists should question its overuse.
 We’ve got showing appalling rates of abuse in foster care – with even higher rates of abuse in group homes and institutions.

 § We don’t need horror stories to show the inherent harm of taking away so many children needlessly.
-We’ve got which show that children left in their own homes typically fare better than children placed in foster care.
+We’ve got those massive studies of typical cases which show that children left in their own homes typically fare better than children placed in foster care.

 But those whose approach to child welfare really boils down to take-the-child-and-run/foster-care-at-all-costs wouldn’t dare take such a deal.
 Because take away their horror stories and you know what they’ve got?